RezaJF/hess/README.md

 HESS estimates local heritability in 2 step2.
 In step 1, HESS computes the eigenvalues of LD matrices, and the squared projections of GWAS effect size vector onto the corresponding eigenvectors of LD matrices.
-Using results from step 1, in step 2 HESS obtain local heritability estimates and their standard errors.
+In step 2, HESS obtain local heritability estimates and their standard errors, using results from step 1.

 ###### Step 1

+df

 ###### Step 2